segmind/cral-docs/install/docker.md

 The following procedure describes how to use CRAL on a Docker image.
 Once you run the command below, Docker will pull the image and start a Jupyter notebook instance for you.

 ### Start a docker container from the image
 ```
 sudo docker run --gpus all -it -v /home/ubuntu:/mnt/myspace -p 8888:8888 segmind/cral:tf2.2-jupyter
 ```

-**Notebook URL:** Once the Docker starts, you will see the notebook URL along with the token on the terminal as shown below.
+**Notebook URL:** Once the Docker container starts, you will see the notebook URL along with the token on the terminal as shown below.
 Copy/paste the link in a browser to create and run notebooks on your machine.

 ```
 The Jupyter Notebook is running at: